-Beta blockers may help COPD sufferersMay 12th, 2011 in Diseases, Conditions, Syndromes /
+Beta blockers may help COPD sufferersMay 12, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress) -- Beta blockers, the group of drugs commonly prescribed to patients with heart diseases, may also have considerable benefits for sufferers of diseases such as chronic bronchitis and emphysema, according to new research led by the University of Dundee.

 Researchers in the Asthma and Allergy Group at Dundee studied the effects of beta blockers on patients with Chronic Obstructive Pulmonary Disease (COPD), which includes those with chronic bronchitis, emphysema and other conditions.

 The research has been published in the British Medical Journal.